open-life-science/open-seeds-self-organised/CONTRIBUTING.md

 ⏳ I've got 15 minutes - tell me what I should do
 ---

-You can read our [README](./README.md) file to find details and the next milestones in the project.
+You can read our [issue](../../issues) for a roadmap checklist to find details and the next milestones in the project.
-You can also read different issues in this repository and comment where you would like to be involved.
+You can also read different issues or Pull Request in this repository and comment where you would like to be involved.

-🎉 It's my life's mission to enable reproducibility in data science and research
+🎉 It's my life's mission to learn and tech about Open Science
 ---

-Please share feedback on the contents proposed for setting up an online collaborative repository for data science and research.
+Please share feedback on the contents, including the curriculum, learning plan and handbooks.
-You are encouraged to review the material as we collaboratively develop them and get involved where you can.
+You are encouraged to review the material and get involved where you can.
-Please open a GitHub issue to suggest a new topic, contribute code, or let us know about errors/bugs.
+Please open a GitHub issue to suggest an improvement, contribute by fixing any issue, or let us know about errors/bugs.

 🛠 I am ready to contribute
 ---